-Botswana can get extremely hot, particularly in October just before the rains start, when it reaches 40 degrees Celsius.
-The African sun is scorching and we recommend bringing sun block and hats.
-Light, cool clothing is also necessary at this time of year, as is water-proof rain wear.
+Botswana can get hot in October just before the rains start, when it reaches 40 degrees Celsius.
+The African sun is scorching, so we recommend bringing sun block and hats.
+Light, cool clothing is also necessary at this time of year, as is waterproof rain gear.

-Cooler dry months are the coldest and it is recommended that guests wrap up for game drives with jackets and scarfs, but daytime temperatures are moderate throughout winter, so don't forget to pack short-sleeves too!
-Closed shoes are required for walking.
+During the cooler dry months, it’s recommended that guests wrap up for game drives with jackets and scarfs.
+Daytime temperatures are moderate throughout winter, so short sleeves are still a must pack item.
+Closed shoes are required for walking around camp.

 Birding is great throughout the year, but particularly in summer when migrant species arrive.
 Binoculars are a good idea, as is a camera.
-This is a malarial area and mosiquitos are common in the hot, rainy months, so we recommend anti-malaria preparation.
+This is a malaria area and mosquitoes are common in the hot, rainy months, so we recommend anti-malaria preparation